zdorf101/Temple-Snake/README.md

-# Temple Snake
+TEMPLE SNAKE

-Snakes, you guys are on your own!
+    "Whatever you do, DO NOT look into the eyes of the idol!" -Sallah

-Watch out for anything that slithers!
+    "Snakes, you guys are on your own." -Indiana Jones

-W E L C O M E  T O  T H E  T E M P L E
+W E L C O M E   T O   T H E   T E M P L E O F   T H E   F O R B I D D E N   E Y E !

-O F  T H E  F O R B I D D E N  E Y E !
+    I am a Cast Member and I have included a bunch of references to Indiana Jones and the Temple of the Forbidden Eye!

-You will find this game really fun if you visit Disneyland often!
+    This attraction can be found at Disneyland Park in Anaheim, Ca!
-I am a Cast member and I have included a bunch of refferences to Indiana Jones and the Temple of the Forbidden Eye!
+    The Temple Archeologists kindly refer to the giant snake as Fluffy.

-The temple archeologists kindly refer to the giant snake as "Fluffy" so BEWWARE!
-This game is a homage to my wonderful finance who worked this ride for several years!
+    This game is a homage to my wonderful finance who worked this attraction for several years!

-Enjoy!
+    "Tourists,why did it have to be tourists."

 Game Rules!

-1) Start game by clicking "w" on your key board.
+    1) Click "w" on your key board to start.

-2) Use the "w", "s", "a", and "d" keys to help Fluffy (the snake) catch Indiana Jones!
+    2) Help Fluffy catch Indy! (use w, s, a, d, ↕️, ↔️ keys)

     3) If you hit the Temple walls you loose!

-4) Click "w" to start again!
+    4) Click "w" to try again!